rubyrogue/MTsimulator/README.md

 # MT*
-MT machine simulator with three tapes.
+Turing Machine simulator with three tapes.

 Turing machine simulator called MT* with three tapes (X, Y and Z) which the tape X is actually the entry into the machine.
 The only rewritable tape is the tape X.